-How to get Early Entry and Scholarships into your dream University
+How to get Early Entry and Scholarships into your Dream University?

 This article reveals the steps and secrets to secure early entry and scholarships at your dream university.
 Make your aspirations a reality

-8 months ago • 4 min read
+2 years ago • 6 min read

 Vasily - Unsplashed

 Understanding the tertiary education system can be tough.
 With all the choices you have to make and the sudden deadlines thrown at you, it can be difficult to navigate your way through the application process and ensure the best opportunities for yourself.
+So this guide is here to help you!

-What is early entry?
+What is Early Entry?

 So while the majority of placements occur at the end of the year based on your ATAR, some universities have early entry programs that allow you to apply for a position based on your year 11 results, extracurricular, portfolio or interview.
 This takes some stress off the ATAR as you would have already secured a place in your desired course.

-There are two types of early offers – guaranteed offers and conditional offers.
-A guaranteed offer means that you have a secured spot no matter what your final ATAR is.
-Usually, these offers are only given to students with high predicted ATARs and consistent performance.
-A conditional offer means that you have a spot on the conditions that you meet specific requirements upon the completion of your final exams.
+• A conditional offer means that you have a spot on the conditions that you meet specific requirements upon the completion of your final exams.
 For example, your placement within a course is guaranteed as long as you obtain an ATAR above 75.

 The different types of offers and their requirements will vary depending on the university and course you are applying for.
 This is why it is important to research the courses and universities you are interested in to ensure you are aware of all their entry and scholarship programs and application deadlines.